 - Talking with military leaders about how certain hazing methods affect the mindset of soldiers

 Social psychology is a relatively new but completely fascinating branch of psychology.
-The work that social psychologists do can also help us understand our world and make it a better, safer, and more enjoyable place for all.
+Social psychologists' work can also help us understand our world and make it a better, safer, and more enjoyable place for all.